 Besides his knowledge and his experience in a broad range of physiotherapy, he has interest in vestibular therapy and falls prevention.

 When Sahil is not working, he loves to play competitive cricket and recreational soccer.
 He also loves spending quality time with his toddler.

 He also dedicates time to guide international physiotherapists like himself to have a better career in Canada.

-Donna Howey received a Bachelor of Science in Physical Therapy from the University of Saskatchewan.
+Donna received a Bachelor of Science in Physical Therapy from the University of Saskatchewan.

-With over 30 years experience, she developed expertise in a variety of clinical areas while working at Vancouver General Hospital, BC Children’s Hospital, private orthopaedic clinics, and Nanaimo Regional General Hospital.
+With over 30 years of experience, she developed expertise in a variety of clinical areas while working at Vancouver General Hospital, BC Children’s Hospital, private sports and orthopaedic clinics, and Nanaimo Regional General Hospital.
 She has been a clinical therapy leader at NRGH for over 10 years including start up Coordinator of the Intensive Outpatient Rehabilitation Program for strokes and amputees and most recently the Acute Therapy Lead.

 Donna enjoys helping all types of patients develop better movement strategies, reduce pain, and improve performance.

 She became interested in Physiotherapy while a member of the U of S Huskiette Volleyball team which were five time inductees into the sports hall of fame after winning 3 consecutive CIAU titles.

 Outside of the clinic, Donna enjoys seasonal activities in beautiful BC – hiking, golfing, cycling, skiing, as well as pilates, sailing, reading, and travelling.

 Julia Nemer Physiotherapist Pelvic Floor & IMS Dry Needling Certified